tamberg/fhnw-idb/data-transport/README.md

 ### LoRaWAN
 > TODO

+## Python examples
-## Python examples with Raspberry Pi
+Try these examples with Python on the Raspberry Pi.

 ### Wi-Fi
 > TODO